mskaryszewski/kids-gym-server/README.md

 # kids-gym-server
-Server Side of "Gym For Children" Application
+Skeleton of Enterprise Application integrating features like connection to database, exposing REST API and EJB.

 This is a multimodule Maven Enterprise Application.
 It's main purpose is to build an easy to extend and maintainable framework.
 It is achieved thanks to the fact that different functionalities are shipped into a separated modules which communicate with each other.

-You can communicate with this application in 2 ways: either call RESTful web service or call a remote EJB.
+You can communicate with this application in 2 ways: you can either call RESTful web service or you can call a remote EJB.

 While reading the code you might wonder where are the functionalities of kids-gym-app, an application for booking gym classes for children.
 You are right, they are not there.
 Actually it's not the purpose of this project.